 Who Dat?
 Where Y’at? (cheers to BigEasy.com)

 Unfortunately for those trying to blend in, there’s no simple trick or key.
 Some local accents follow a pattern, like saying ersters, erl and berl instead of oysters, oil and boil.
 Other pronunciations defy convention.
-No one really knows why the locals say bur-GUN-dy instead of BUR-gun-dy, or Calee-ope instead of Cal-ay-o-pee…but we do.
-And who would have guessed that some people would call Clio Street “C-L-Ten” But that’s another story.
+No one really knows why the locals say bur-GUN-dy instead of BUR-gun-dy, or Calee-ope instead of Cal-aye-o-pee…but we do.
+And who would have guessed that some people would call Clio Street “C-L-Ten”…but that’s another story.

 Beignets.
 Beignets are donuts with corners and no holes.
-The coffee shop Café du Monde in the French Quarter made them world famous.
-Morning Call Coffee Stand in City Park is an excellent (and scenic) alternate.
+The coffee shop Café du Monde, in the French Quarter, made them world famous.

 Cajun.
-Cajun is short for the French pronunciation of Acadian.
-It refers to the people and culture descended from Acadian refugees forced out of what is now Nova Scotia in the 1750s.
-Many settled in South Louisiana.
-Eventually many Cajuns moved to New Orleans, bringing their food, music and joie de vivre with them.
+Cajun is a contracted pronunciation of Acadian (in French, Les Acadies).
+It refers to the people and culture descended from Acadian refugees forced out of what is now Nova Scotia in the 1750s (known as Le grand dérangement or “the great inconvenience”).
+Many settled in Louisiana, bringing their food, music and joie de vivre with them, creating a unique cuture of its own.
+The Louisiana prairies (known for large Sugar Cane plantations) have the greatest historical population of Cajuns; places like Acadia, Evangeline, Lafayette & St. Landry Parishes.

 CBD.
 Central Business District aka “the American side” of New Orleans.
 Separated by the Neutral Ground of Canal St. – the other side being the Vieux Carré (Old Square, aka The French Quarter – designed in a square grid)